 Cranberry orange scones celebrate all the fruit flavors of the season in a low carb treat.
 For breakfast or dessert, this scone recipe looks beautiful and tastes amazing.

 Don’t give up your favorite baked goods when you go low carb.
 This cranberry orange scone recipe has no wheat flour.
-Instead we use almond flour for its light fluffy texture and erythritol as a no calorie sugar substitute.
+Instead, we use almond flour for its light fluffy texture and erythritol as a no-calorie sugar substitute.

 These simple swaps produce a scone with more protein and no carbs or extra sugars.
 It makes a special breakfast or a decadent dessert.
 And if you are feeding a crowd this holiday season, you can make as many as you need.
 If you double the recipe, still form two disks of eight slices each.
+There’s just something so amazing about enjoying a bite of this scone after my Easy Dijon Chicken Thighs Recipe dinner.

 Maya is an expert at producing keto-friendly recipes of all your favorite foods.
 She found that eliminating sugar and carbs from her diet greatly improved her health, but doesn’t mean deprivation!
 Her cookbook is loaded with delicious and low-carb recipes that you and your whole family will really enjoy all the meals!